How To Grow Rhubarb With Kids

 Rhubarb is ready for harvesting when the stalks are about the length of a yellow school ruler (30cm or so).
 The stalks will be red when ready for harvesting.
 Harvesting begins around April on the west coast and continues until the end of June.
 It can also continue into the summer, but leaving the plant alone through the summer allows the plant to gain and store strength for the coming winter.

 Simply tug at the stalk to break it away from the plant.
 You can use a knife to cut the stalk as well.
 Remove the leaves and dispose of them.
-The leaves of rhubarb are poisonous to humans, so they are not suitable for your compost bin and children must be specifically instructed not to eat them!
+The leaves of rhubarb are toxic for humans, so they are not suitable for your compost bin and children must be specifically instructed not to eat them!

 At several workshops and professional development sessions with our First Nations leaders, I’ve heard talk of sustainability for the seven generations.
 We can take this guideline with us into sustainable school garden harvesting with children and follow the rule of seven when harvesting rhubarb.
 Take one stalk for every seven that are growing on the plant.
 This ensures the plant is not depleted of the energy it needs to survive the winter months.